Nets head to second round, beat Celtics 123-109 in Game 5

 TIP-INS

-Celtics: Robert Williams also missed his second straight game with an ankle injury. … Marcus Smart scored 14 points but was 1 for 10 on 3-pointers.
+Celtics: Robert Williams also missed his second straight game with an ankle injury. … Smart scored 14 points but was 1 for 10 on 3-pointers.

 Nets: Jason Kidd has the other 10 triple-doubles in Nets postseason history. … The Nets are 12-3 against the Celtics in playoff games.